 When searching for the healthiest diet for your dog, look first at the ingredients you are feeding her, not at the potentially misleading ‘organic’ label.

-You want to be feeding your dog a meat-based diet, where a specific meat is the first ingredient, rather than a grain.
+You should feed your dog a meat-based diet, where a specific meat is the first ingredient, rather than a grain.

-Unfortunately, experts do not always agree on the nutritional requirements for dogs (especially since dog breeds vary so much), and there are fewer regulations governing the quality of ingredients and how foods are labeled, than there are pertaining to human food.
+Unfortunately, experts do not always agree on the nutritional requirements for dogs (especially since dog breeds vary so much).
+There are fewer regulations governing the quality of ingredients and how foods are labeled than there are for human food.

-Despite these inconsistencies, here are some things to look for in a commercial dog diet regardless of choosing an organic dog food.
+Despite these inconsistencies, here are some things to look for in a commercial dog food diet regardless of whether it’s organic.

 This seems obvious, but a more active dog requires more calories than a dog who sleeps most of the day.
-There are some dog food formulas for especially active dogs, but often simply feeding more of their regular diet is enough (provided it is good quality food).
+There are some dog food formulas for especially active dogs.
+However, feeding more of their regular diet is usually enough (provided it is good quality food).

 Activity level is not always specified in feeding instructions, so the amount you should feed an active dog is not always clear.
 Be sure to check with your vet to ensure that your dog is getting all the calories and nutrients she needs!